-The porcelain crown cost is determined by your top rated dentist in Brooklyn, NY, Dr. Dekhtyar and takes many different aspects into account, such as why you need the crown, where it will be placed and how important your appearance is to you.
+The porcelain crown cost is determined by our top-rated dentist Dr. Dekhtyar and takes many different aspects into account, such as why you need the crown, where it will be placed and how important your appearance is to you.
 When you rely on a family dentist who also is a cosmetic dentist, you can trust that how long do porcelain crowns last is a question that’s answered with frankness and compassion.
-At Broadway Family Dentistry we use only the best dental materials available on the market in the USA.
+At the family dentistry center in Brooklyn we use only the best dental materials available on the market in the USA.

 If the solution to your dental health concerns involves your appearance, then porcelain crowns may be your best option.
 The biggest advantage of porcelain crowns are the end results.
 The finished crown is extremely lifelike and difficult to distinguish from surrounding natural teeth.